 What is happening now?

-- The Council are preparing the final documents for the project which will be submitted to the UK and Scottish Governments at the end of August 2019.
+- Documents for the project were submitted to the UK and Scottish Governments at the end of August 2019

 The project will work in conjunction with University of Strathclyde's Energy Systems Research Unit and the Energy Technology Partnership.

 See the presentation made to the community event by University of Strathclyde